 If you’re looking for a laid-back vacation getting to know a place while exploring on foot, I know the feeling.
 Or maybe you’re looking to cut costs and want to vacation without a rental car.
 Well, you’ve come to the right place!
 After all, there are so many walkable cities and small towns to visit across the United States, and in this post, I’m trying to list the very best of them!

 In this article, I’ll explore some of the most walkable cities and small towns to visit this year (in no particular order).
-I’m a sucker for some charm, so you can bet that these walkable destinations are beautiful and full of unique things to do.
+These walkable destinations are beautiful and full of unique things to do.

 Let’s get to it!